acc97862/TOS-Addons/statviewer/README.md

-Bug: Addon loading error message not displayed in chat since it is loaded first.
+Bug: Addon loading error message not displayed in chat since this addon is loaded first.